finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 - MUST prevent `PrivateChannels` from being retrieved via `fdc3.getOrCreateChannel`.
 - MUST provide the `id` value for the channel as required by the `Channel` interface.

-The `PrivateChannel` type also supports synchronisation of data transmitted over returned channels.
+The `PrivateChannel` type also supports synchronization of data transmitted over returned channels.
 They do so by extending the `Channel` interface with event handlers which provide information on the connection state of both parties, ensuring that desktop agents do not need to queue or retain messages that are broadcast before a context listener is added and that applications are able to stop broadcasting messages when the other party has disconnected.

 ### Broadcasting and listening for multiple context types